 The groundwater surface elevation and the estimated stream thalweg elevation data are important components for characterizing the groundwater-surface water relationship in the Napa Valley area.
 The Spring 2010 contours of equal groundwater elevation are used to provide a snapshot representation of groundwater conditions with which to compare the vertical relationship between the groundwater and surface water (see Section 7).
 This spatial relationship assists in developing an understanding of the nature of water exchange between the groundwater and surface water systems.
-This analysis focuses specifically on the degree of connectivity between the Napa River thalweg and the elevation of the regional groundwater surface in the Napa Valley in Spring 2010.
+This analysis focuses specifically on the degree of connectivity between the Napa Valley in Spring 2010.